-Until earlier this week I couldn’t imagine that a celebrity death could hit me as hard as the death of Philip Seymour Hoffman did earlier this year.
+Until earlier this week, I couldn’t imagine that a celebrity death could hit me as hard as the death of Philip Seymour Hoffman did earlier this year.
 And then Robin Williams died.
-When I heard (i.e. read on Twitter), I had that feeling that it must have been a mistake, a misreport.
-As a friend said today, for people of our generation Robin Williams felt like our funny uncle.
+When I heard (i.e., read on Twitter), I had that feeling that it must have been a mistake, a misreport.
+For people of our generation, Robin Williams felt like our funny uncle.
 It didn’t seem real that he had died, and certainly not by suicide.
-I feel like Robin Williams was a part of my childhood, from my days watching Mork and Mindy as a kid, to his first movies that made me think, like Dead Poet’s Society and The Fisher King.
-I saw his standup as a teenager at Constitution Hall in DC.
+I feel like Robin Williams was a part of my childhood—from my days watching Mork and Mindy as a kid to his movies that made me think (Dead Poet’s Society, The Fisher King, etc.).
+I saw his standup as a teenager at Constitution Hall in D.C.
 Though I barely remember the blur that was my father’s funeral, I have a vivid memory of watching Robin Williams in What Dreams May Come the day after my dad died.
-Certain celebrities are woven in to the fabric of our lives, and based on the outpouring of love and grief from around the country, Robin Williams was clearly one of those celebrities for so many people.
+Certain celebrities are woven into the fabric of our lives and, based on the outpouring of love and grief from around the country, Robin Williams was clearly one of those celebrities for so many people.

 WYG: We’re lucky enough to know you in person, but for the benefit of our readers, can you introduce yourself and tell us a little about your background?

 Sarah: I am currently the Coordinator of Children and Family Programs at the Chesapeake Life Center of the Hospice of the Chesapeake, a program for grieving families and children in Maryland.
-I have worked in school based settings and outpatient mental health settings but have focused my career for the past several years on supporting families during grief and traumatic loss.
+I have worked in school-based and outpatient mental health settings, but have focused my career for the past several years on supporting families during grief and traumatic loss.
 My co-worker, Susan Coale, and I are currently finishing up a handbook on talking with children about suicide loss.
 I am also the parent of three wonderful daughters and aunt to a bunch of fabulous nieces and nephews.

 WYG: It is hard to know where to begin when talking with a child about suicide.
 How do you recommend opening up the conversation?

-Sarah: Yes, it is hard to begin to talk with kids about suicide —it is normal to be nervous or uncomfortable.
-If you are able, do take some time to take a breath and process your own feelings first.
+Sarah: Yes, it is hard to begin to talk with kids about suicide.
+It is normal to be nervous or uncomfortable.
+If you are able, take some time to take a breath and process your own feelings first.
 The analogy of needing to put on our own oxygen mask before we put on our child’s is an apt one here.
-In this age of social media, children often find out about a death prior to their parents so they may bring up questions anywhere at any time—in the car, bathroom or while reading a book together.
+In this age of social media, children often find out about a death prior to their parents, so they may bring up questions anywhere at any time—in the car, bathroom or while reading a book together.
 We as parents may not have yet processed the news ourselves, and we may not be in a comfortable emotional place to explain it to our kids.
 We may find ourselves swiftly processing new information while simultaneously being asked to explain the same event to a child.
-I know that in my family, I heard about Robin Williams’ death from my youngest daughter who called me at work to chat about her day and then added, “Did you know that Robin Williams died?”
-She had heard about it from her older sister who had seen it on her Instagram account.
+I heard about Robin Williams’ death from my youngest daughter, who called me at work to chat about her day and then added, “Did you know that Robin Williams died?”
+She had heard about it from her older sister, who had seen it on her Instagram.

 WYG: I know that many of our readers have young children.
 Should parents wait until their child is a certain age before talking to them about suicide?